60,000 Q&A topics -- Education, Aloha, & Fun

 - Austin, Texas

-I did not know what metal "Dirigold" was, so I tried a product called Mr. Metal [linked by editor to product info at Amazon] (which works for a variety of metals.)
+I did not know what metal "Dirigold" was, so I tried a product called Mr. Metal [affil. link to product info on Amazon] (which works for a variety of metals.)
 Mr Metal claims that you don't have to rub or buff - wrong!
 It took some "elbow grease" but the brilliant shine was worth it!
 The pieces are beautiful!
 Just for the record, I was polishing holloware, not flatware.Elisabeth H [last name deleted for privacy by Editor]

 - Williamsport, Pennsylvania

-The man who suggests Brasso [linked by editor to product info at Amazon] and "0000" 0000 steel wool [linked by editor to product info at Rockler] and a soft cloth for the cleaning and shining of Dirigold is using common sense; most likely gained while in the military in the pre-volunteer era where BRASSO was a component of how one spent free time.
+The man who suggests Brasso [affil. link to product info on Amazon] and "0000" 0000 steel wool [affil. link to Rockler] and a soft cloth for the cleaning and shining of Dirigold is using common sense; most likely gained while in the military in the pre-volunteer era where BRASSO was a component of how one spent free time.
 It does require a lot of rubbing and enlisting the services of a "young fool" as suggested by another contributor is a good idea.
 Better yet is having a youngster, either son or daughter, perform the task.
 You can think about things when polishing flatware [just like when ironing] and there is practically nothing we do where such a satisfactory and reasonably short outcome is within our control.Ken L [last name deleted for privacy by Editor]

 heir - Newport Beach California